rOY369/Docs/work/IoT/roadmap discussion.md

 		- Common Libraries
 			- Database Interface
 			- MQTT
 	- Exact number and which services out of those mentioned above will be decided based upon the process needs (time and effort) and service condition.
+	- Both services inside architecture and inter services architecture will be considered in the ab